lorenzo-deluca/silence-private-server/README.md

 # Silence Private Server for Astra GPS Module
-This is a self-hosted server solution for interfacing with the Astra GPS module of Silence electric scooters.\
+This is a self-hosted server solution for interfacing with the Astra GPS module of Silence and Seat electric scooters.\
 This project empowers owners to maintain control over their data, ensuring **privacy** and **independence** from the manufacturer.

 This project was developed initially and primarily by [**Andrea Gasparini**](https://www.linkedin.com/in/andrea-gasparini-a14824143) @88gaspa88 (88gaspa88@gmail.com).\